solislemuslab/learning-data-science/README.md

 ## How to use this website

 This website
-- is intended for middle and high school students learning to apply statistics for the first time,
+- is intended for middle and high school students learning to apply statistics for the first time
-- covers the basic statistical concepts and tests that are covered in an introductory statistics course,
+- covers the basic statistical concepts and tests that are covered in an introductory statistics course
 - was developed to accompany the learning materials of [Wisconsin Fast Plants](https://fastplants.org), but the knowledge can be applied for any statistics introductory course
+- has code you can follow with [RStudio](https://posit.co/download/rstudio-desktop/) to generate similar figures & graphs as the website.
+Find the code [here](https://github.com/benrushscience/learning-data-science/blob/main/code/fast_plants_datawebsite_script.R).

 Each lesson
 - covers a basic overview of concepts and aims to provide the theoretical take aways without being bogged down by the math,